MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

       terminate.

 3. All the resolved SVCB records are in ServiceMode.
-Resolve A and AAAA queries for each TargetName (or for the owner name if TargetName is "."), incorporate all the results, and terminate.
+Resolve A and AAAA queries for each TargetName (or for the [modified FIXME INSERT REF] owner name if TargetName is "."), incorporate all the results, and terminate.

 In this procedure, "resolve" means the resolver's ordinary recursive